Rodrigo Chaves: Minister of Finance

-The president of Costa Rica, Carlos Alvarado Quesada, announced Chaves as the new Minister of Finance on 30 October 2019; however, it was not until 26 November of that year that he took office and indicated that his priorities would be to ensure compliance with fiscal laws, increase the collection of existing taxes, combat tax evasion and continue with the containment of public spending.
+The president of Costa Rica, Carlos Alvarado Quesada, announced Chaves as the new Minister of Finance on 30 October 2019.
+However, it was not until 26 November of that year that Chaves took office and announced his priorities: ensuring compliance with fiscal laws, increasing the collection of existing taxes, combating tax evasion, and continuing to limit public spending.

-In February 2020, Chaves presented a bill to the Legislative Assembly to use the surpluses of public institutions to pay the debt.
+In February 2020, Chaves presented a bill to the Legislative Assembly to use the budget surpluses of public institutions to pay the debt.

-During that same month, Chaves made changes in the hierarchies of the institution, for which the deputy minister of income, Vladimir Villalobos González, resigned; the General Director of Taxation, Carlos Vargas Durán, the General Director of Customs, Juan Carlos Gómez Sánchez, and the director of the Fiscal Police, Irving Malespín Muñoz, also tendered their resignations.
+During that same month, Chaves made changes in the leadership of the assembly.
+The deputy minister of income, Vladimir Villalobos González, resigned in protest.
+The General Director of Taxation, Carlos Vargas Durán; the General Director of Customs, Juan Carlos Gómez Sánchez; and the director of the Fiscal Police, Irving Malespín Muñoz, also tendered their resignations.

-On 26 March 2020, during the health emergency due to the COVID-19 pandemic, Chaves announced to the media a proposal to collect a solidarity tax on public and private wages in excess of 500,000 colones in order to obtain resources to support people whose contract had been suspended, their working hours had been reduced, or they were left without work as a result of the measures adopted by the Government to stop contagion.
-After criticism from some sectors, Alvarado ruled out such an idea.
-The Minister of Communication, Nancy Marín, told the press that: "The President has been clear that Mr. Rodrigo should not have made that announcement.
-It was never contemplated that it go to salaries of 500,000 colones.
-The minister should not have made that announcement.
-[It was not a decision made] in the terms in which he presented it."
+On 26 March 2020, during the health emergency due to the COVID-19 pandemic, Chaves proposed a solidarity tax on public or private incomes exceeding 500,000 colones to provide support for workers with suspended contracts, reduced hours, or no employment at all due to measures adopted by the government to stop the spread of the virus.
+After criticism from some business sectors, Alvarado ruled out the idea.
+The Minister of Communication, Nancy Marín, told the press that "the President is above any state minister", adding that Chaves "should not have made this announcement".

-On 22 April 2020, the director of the Costa Rican Social Security Fund (CCSS), Mario Devandas, publicly denounced that the Minister of Finance had said in a meeting in which Alvarado participated that "nothing could be done to save the Fund, because the country could not go bankrupt to save it."
+On 22 April 2020, the director of the Costa Rican Social Security Fund (CCSS), Mario Devandas, publicly denounced Chaves' assertion during a meeting in which Alvarado participated that "nothing could be done to save the Fund, because the country could not go bankrupt to save it."

-On 19 May 2020, Chaves published a letter asking Alvarado to veto the law approved that day by Congress that excluded municipalities from the fiscal rule created by Law 9635.
+On 19 May 2020, Chaves published a letter requesting that Alvarado veto a law approved that day by Congress excluding municipalities from the fiscal rule created by Law 9635.
 Alvarado refused, and Chaves responded by submitting his resignation.